 Time is not in abundance here.
 It seems like after getting kids where they need to be, food in our fridge, clean clothes and floors, there is not as much time as I thought there would be.
 That is why I love activities like this painted Easter eggs craft that work on developing a skill like fine or gross motor skills as well as teaches a lesson and gives my daughter free reign on how the craft will look.
 Most arts and craft projects have some fine motor work but using q-tips amps it up when time is short.
-Creativity, art lesson, and fine motor.
+Creativity, art lesson, and of course, fine motor.
 All in about 8 minutes.
 Toddlers don’t sit long.
 They aren’t meant to so don’t force them to.
 Keep things short, sweet, and packed full of learning disguised as play.

-- Start by cutting out your eggs.
+- First, start by cutting out your eggs.

 - Next, pour some paint in your tray.
 Talk about the colors.
 Add white to each color and have your child mix the paint.
 What happened to the color?
 This is a basic lesson on tints.
 As kids learn their colors, the next step is to see the differentiation and results of color mixing.
 I love adding white to make lighter tints of the same colors.
 This is especially great with toddlers who insist on only ever using 1-2 of their favorite colors.
 Since doing this activity late last week, my daughter has been evaluating colors in our house “Dat light gween Mama, not dark gween.”
 It’s pretty fun to see her put her new knowledge to work.